wwylele/3ds-save-tool/DIFF.md

  - Partition

 Note:
- - Among the two partition discriptors, only one is active at one time.
+ - Among the two partition descriptors, only one is active at one time.
 For a new-created file, it is possible that the inactive one contains invalid data.

 ## AES CMAC Header
  _TODO_ :thinking: